kisdole/slides/python/basic.md

 * Programming languages have a lot less words, but they are very strict on the grammar (syntax).
-* A mising comma can break your code.
+* A missing comma can break your code.
 * A missing space will change the meaning of your code.
-* An incorreect word can ruin your day.
+* An incorrect word can ruin your day.